m1010j/conway/README.md

       $ ./conway octagon.txt
       ```

+3. Quit at any point with `Ctrl`+`C`.

 ## Future directions

+* ⚡️ Improve performance by avoiding checking cells that don't need to be checked in a given tick.
 * 📜 Incorporate alternative rule sets.
 * 🌏 Allow one- and three-dimensional worlds.
 The foundations for this are laid by the way the `Location` class calculates the deltas:
   ```ruby